tsume82/Pavlov/README.md

 Currently tested with Python 3.8.11, not intended to work with Pytohn 2.x.

 ### Installation
-Create a dedicated virtualenv using the ``requirements.txt`` file (TODO), eventually adding the libraries needed for custom environments or custom metrics
+Create a dedicated virtualenv using the ``requirements.txt`` file, eventually adding the libraries needed for custom environments or custom metrics

 - Clone the repository
 ```bash